How healthy is the search engine optimisation (SEO) of your eCommerce store?

 The thing is: SEO is not a once and done kind of deal.
 You need to consistently optimise your website, refresh its content, and analyse where you sit in search results or risk losing what is a very predictable traffic channel with minimal cost.

-Of course, there are hundreds of things you could be doing on a monthly basis to improve your SEO performance, but without a full-time SEO manager or agency partner there just isn’t enough time.
+Of course, there are hundreds of things you could be doing on a monthly basis to improve your SEO performance, but without a full-time SEO manager or professional SEO company there just isn’t enough time.
 Below is a refined eCommerce SEO checklist that you can use, every month, to help maintain your current search engine standings as well as improve your rankings over time.

 1. Update and Improve One Blog Post or Web Page